huggingface/optimum-habana/examples/stable-diffusion/README.md

 > The first batch of images entails a performance penalty.
 All subsequent batches will be generated much faster.
 > You can enable this mode with `--use_hpu_graphs`.

-SDXL incorporates a second text encoder (OpenCLIP ViT-bigG/14) alongside the original Stable Diffusion text encoder, significantly increasing the number of parameters and enabling more detailed and descriptive prompts.
-Here is an example of how to generate images using multiple prompts for both `prompt` (primary text encoder) and `prompt_2` (secondary text encoder), along with their respective negative prompts:
+SDXL integrates a second text encoder (OpenCLIP ViT-bigG/14), alongside the original Stable Diffusion text encoder.
+This addition significantly increases the number of parameters, enabling more detailed and descriptive prompts.
+Below is an example of how to generate images using multiple prompts for both `prompt` (primary text encoder) and `prompt_2` (secondary text encoder), along with their respective negative prompts:

 ```bash
 python text_to_image_generation.py \